ludakr1ss/DAT234G29/README.md

 How to use Caesar Cipher:

-Download script to your PC -> open up in Powershell ISE -> Run script -> Write in Powershell ISE terminal: CaesarCipher 'your text here' (key 1-26).
+Download script to your PC -> open up in Powershell ISE -> File - Run script -> Write in Powershell ISE terminal: CaesarCipher 'your text here' (key 1-26).
 Ex: "CaesarCipher 'PowershellIsAwesome' 13"

 If you want to decode write: CaesarCipher 'Text to decode' key(13) -Decode.
 Ex: "CaesarCipher 'CbjrefuryyVfNjrfbzr' 13 -Decode"